Smoothing cones over K3 surfaces: Introduction

 \section{Introduction}

+\newsubsection{} In this paper, we study deformations and smoothability of the affine cone over a polarized manifold.
+See \ref{subsect:basicproperty} for basic notions.

-In 1974, Pinkham \cite{Pinkham} showed that the cone over a normal elliptic curve is smoothable if and only if the curve has degree $\le 9$.
-Schlessinger's 1973 criterion \cite{Schl} can be used to show that the cone over an abelian variety of dimension $\ge 2$ is never smoothable, and Mumford also used the same criterion to show that the cone over a curve of genus $\ge2$ embedded in sufficiently high degree is a non-smoothable singularity \cite{Mumford-rice}.
+The cone over a normal elliptic curve is smoothable if and only if the curve has degree $\le 9$ \cite{Pinkham}, the cone over a projectively normal abelian variety of dimension $\ge 2$ is never smoothable \cite{Schl}, and the cone over a curve of genus $\ge2$ embedded in degree at least $4g-3$ is not smoothable, if the curve is not hyperelliptic, trigonal, or a plane quintic cf.~\cite[\S 15]{Stevens} and references therein.
+Aside from the case of elliptic curves, in all of the above situations, the only deformations are again cones.

-The cone over a K3 surface is a natural 3-dimensional generalisation of the cone over an elliptic curve, and our main result is the analogue of Pinkham's theorem. \begin{thm} Let $S$ be a general K3 surface with primitive polarisation of genus $g$.
-Then the affine cone over $S$ is smoothable if and only if $g\le 10$ or $g=12$. \end{thm} We make more precise statements about what ``general" means in the article.
-This is connected with Brill--Noether loci as well as the rank of the Picard lattice.
+The cone over a K3 surface is a natural 3-dimensional generalisation of the cone over an elliptic curve; it is a normal, Gorenstein, isolated log canonical singularity.
+One of the main results of this present work is the following theorem. \begin{thm} Let $S$ be a general K3 surface with primitive polarisation of genus $g$.
+Then the affine cone over $S$ is smoothable if and only if $g\le 10$ or $g=12$.
+Indeed, if $g=11$ or $g\ge13$ then the only deformations of the affine cone over $S$ are conical. \end{thm}

-A polarised K3 surface $S,L$ of genus $g$ is a K3 surface $S$ with an ample line bundle $L$ such that $L^2=2g-2>0$.
-We define

-so that the affine cone over $S,L$ is $X=C_a(S,L)=\Spec R(S)$.
-Now $X$ is normal ( \cite[(3.1)]{Wahl-equising}) and Gorenstein \cite[\S5]{GW}, and if $S$ is nonsingular, then $X$ has an isolated singularity at the vertex.

-The singularity at the vertex $P$ is resolved by a single blow up $f\colon\Xtilde\to X$ at $P$, with exceptional divisor $E\subset\Xtilde$ that is isomorphic to $S$ with normal bundle $\Oh_S(-1)$.
-By the adjunction formula, $K_{\Xtilde}=f^*K_X-E$, so $P$ is a log canonical 3-fold singularity.
-Moreover, $P$ is an elliptic singularity; that is, $R^2f_*\Oh_{\Xtilde}=\C_P$ and $R^1f_*\Oh_{\Xtilde}=0$.
-Such singularities are important in the study of 3-folds of general type and the boundary of their moduli spaces (see \cite{K3-transitions}).

-By \cite{Schl,Pinkham}, the $\C^*$-action on $X$ induces a grading on $T^1_X$, the space of isomorphism classes of infinitesimal deformations of $X$: